-- Present at Reception and sign in, a notification of your arrival will be made. - Come up along Charles Street (from Barkers Road) - Turn left at Gate 2 - There are car parks as soon as you drive through the gates - Currently the XSJN office is located in the Property Office (shown here).
+- Present at Reception and sign in, a notification of your arrival will be made. - Come up along Charles Street (from Barkers Road) - Enter at Gate 2 - There are car parks as soon as you drive through the gates - The XSJN office is located within the main building, South Wing.